 If required, TESCON NAIDECK also serves as a suitable additional measure to create a temporary covering.

-Perforation seals will only be effective on roof lining, underlay or sarking membranes that have been installed with no folds or creases.
+Perforation seals will only be effective on roof lining membranes that have been installed with no folds or creases.

 Install TESCON NAIDECK with no interruptions between the counter battens and the roof lining membrane.
 This ensures that perforations that may arise when the roof battens are being fastened will also be sealed.